Emergency communication system: History

-With the growth of populations and the evolution of technology, the methods for communicating emergency situations have also changed, as has the definition for what might constitute an “emergency.”
+With the growth of populations and the evolution of technology, the methods for communicating emergency situations have also changed, as has the definition for what might constitute an "emergency".
 These methods would also very likely depend on a particular region's culture and location, as well.

 Early systems

-In America's formative years, common means of emergency communications may have mostly consisted of church bells being rung or messengers on horseback.
+In the United States' formative years, common means of emergency communications may have mostly consisted of church bells being rung or messengers on horseback.
 Later, as technology developed, the telegraph became a nearly instant method of communicating.
 From there, radio communications, telephones and sirens became commonplace.

 After the surprise attack on Pearl Harbor, by the Japanese in 1941, Civil Defense sirens became popular and resulted in their widespread use in military bases and towns across America.
 A particular weakness of these systems is that they largely lack the ability to inform people what they should do.

 Fire alarm systems were first developed around the late 1800s and other related life-safety detectors associated with those systems (e.g., duct detectors, heat detectors, etc.) were developed around the early 1900s.
 These constitute the first automated systems used in public and private buildings that are in normal and widespread use today.
 These systems, although originally designed for fire, have also been used for many other types of emergencies, sometimes effectively and sometimes not.
 For instance, if a fire alarm has been activated (as a general warning device) during an active shooter incident, the typical reaction to evacuate may not be the safest course of action; instead, a shelter in place action may be better.
 As an example, during the 2012 Aurora, Colorado shooting, a mass shooting event that happened at the Century 16 movie theater in Aurora, Colorado, the assailant began targeting victims as they attempted to exit the theater; in which case, it would have been unwise to heed the fire alarm, that was sounding, and evacuate.